Introducing Tasks in Drawboard Projects: turn every markup into measurable action

 With Tasks, now live in Drawboard Projects, your team can flag to-dos, assign ownership, and track status directly in your drawings and documents.
 Every on-drawing Task is location-specific, filterable, and updated in real time, without extra software or context-switching.

-What you can do today
+What you can do with Tasks

-Tasks are already helping teams replace scattered tools with a single, visual system for day-to-day coordination.
 Whether you're walking a site, reviewing drawings, or prepping for handover, these benefits unlock real, repeatable workflows you can start using from day one.

 Drop Task pins where work needs to happen